blockchaintp/daml-on-sawtooth/README.md

 **NOTE:**

 `daml-on-sawtooth` transaction inspector uses port 80 by default.
-If you have mission critical local app using port 80, edit this file `./docker/compose/daml-local.yaml` modify the "port" key values in this section:
+If you have a local app using port 80, edit this file `./docker/compose/daml-local.yaml`; modify the `port` key values in this section:

 ```yaml
 router: